z3r0-c001/definer/README.md

 If you use or modify this project, you must provide credit by including the following:

 ```
-This project is based on "Definer: A Simple Linux CLI Dictionary Tool" by [Your Name], available at https://github.com/z3r0-c001/definer
+This project is based on "Definer: A Simple Linux CLI Dictionary Tool" by z3r0-c001, available at https://github.com/z3r0-c001/definer
 ```

 See the [LICENSE](LICENSE) file for full details.